English

 Motivation

-A few years ago, in 2021, I began to explore the world of PC building.
-My parents work in the tech industry and as such I have access to materials for such an endeavor.
+A few years ago, in 2021, I began to explore PC building.
 However, this was during the peak of the GPU shortage when scalpers sold GPUs for 2-3x their retail value.
 I was an avid gamer at the time and my current laptop was not able to perform well and the problem only got worse as time went on.

 At this point, I started researching PC building and joined subreddits like PCMR and watched channels like LinusTechTips on YouTube.
 I became interested in anything PC building, watched releases of new components and had a goal of building my own PC.